core.interpolate

 The args are passed from the indexers.

-Determine output dimensions for interpolated/selected DataArray.
+Determine output dimensions for an interpolated/selected DataArray.

-This function implements numpy’s advanced indexing rules to determine the final dimension ordering of the output DataArray after interpolation/selection operations.
+This function implements NumPy’s advanced indexing rules to determine the final dimension ordering of the output DataArray after interpolation/selection operations.

 The key principle is that when advanced indexing is applied to some dimensions of an array, those dimensions are replaced by the dimensions of the indexing arrays, and these new dimensions are inserted at the position of the first indexed dimension.